ikbenmacje/PoseTrackActor/README.md

 `export SYSTEM_VERSION_COMPAT=0`

 Read [here](https://github.com/AnyLifeZLB/FaceVerificationSDK/blob/main/install_newest_mediapipe_on_macos.md) why.
+1. Open a terminal and go to the directory where you want to install the Python vVirtual environment *for example:*
+`cd ~/Documents/`

-1. Make a Python Virtual Environment (Following is a example for macOS):
+2. Make a Python Virtual Environment (Following is a example for macOS):
 `/Applications/gazebosc.app/Contents/Resources/python/bin/python3.9 -m venv myvenv`

-2. Then activate the python virutal environment:
+3. Then activate the python virutal environment:
 `source myvenv/bin/activate`

+5. Go to the Mediapipe actors folder in the terminal:
+*(your path might be different)*
+`cd Documents/PoseTrackActor-mediapipe0.10.9`

-3. Then install all the requirements for the actors:
+6. Then install all the requirements for the actors:
-`pip install -r requrements.txt`
+`pip install -r requirements.txt`

-4. Then copy or symbolic link the: `myvenv/lib/python3.9/site-packages` directory to the folder with the actors
+7. Then copy or symbolic link the: `myvenv/lib/python3.9/site-packages` directory to the folder with the actors

 - how to make symbolic link on macOS [here](https://www.howtogeek.com/297721/how-to-create-and-use-symbolic-links-aka-symlinks-on-a-mac/)
 - primer on Python venv [here](https://realpython.com/python-virtual-environments-a-primer/)